Overview

 payload validation

 request.resource.data is the request's payload.
-We validate critical fields such as the document's owner.
+We can validate critical fields:

 allow update,delete: if